wenwenmin/VTrans/README.md

 * ``pip install -r requiremnts.txt``

 ## Data availability
 All the datasets used in this paper can be downloaded from url：https://doi.org/10.5281/zenodo.14166580.
 All data are sourced from the original paper：``The cancer microbiome atlas: a pan-cancer comparative analysis to distinguish tissue-resident microbiota from contaminants``.
+For details, please refer to：https://www.cell.com/cell-host-microbe/fulltext/S1931-3128(20)30663-6

 ## Data preprocessing
 Before running VTrans, you need to perform data preprocessing：